Can another Healthcare Professional help?

 Questions & Answers

-- Why is the surgery offering online and telephone appointments?
+• Why is the surgery offering telephone appointments?

 Telephone the main surgery number and tell the receptionist that your health problem is urgent.
 He or she will ask a clinician to call back as soon as possible.
 If all of the clinicians are busy, the receptionist will make sure you are called back as soon as possible